-- (a) "Standby" means you are temporarily unemployed because of a lack of work but: - (i) You expect to return to work with your regular employer within ((four)) twelve weeks; or - (ii) You expect to begin full-time work with a new employer within ((two)) twelve weeks; or - (iii) You are temporarily unemployed due to natural disaster. - (b) ((You do not have to register for work or look for other work while you are on standby.))
-The requirement to register for work and search for work is fulfilled so long as you are on standby and take reasonable measures to maintain contact with the employer. - (c) You must be available for all hours of suitable work offered by your regular employer. - (2) How long can I be on standby? - (a) You can ask to be on standby for up to ((four)) twelve weeks. - (b) We will ask your employer to verify that you are on standby, including your expected return to work date: - (i) If your employer does not reply, you can be on standby for up to ((four)) twelve weeks; - (ii) If your employer confirms you are on standby, you can be on standby until the return to work date given by your employer, subject to the limitations of (c) of this subsection; - (iii) If your employer replies that you are not on standby or do not have a return to work date within ((eight)) twelve weeks, we will require you to immediately register for work ((and to look for work)). - (c) Your regular employer may ask that you be placed on standby for a maximum of ((eight)) twelve weeks (except as provided in (2)(d) below).
+- (a) "Standby" means you are temporarily unemployed because of a lack of work but: - (i) You expect to return to work with your regular employer within four weeks; or - (ii) You expect to begin full-time work with a new employer within two weeks; or - (iii) You are temporarily unemployed due to natural disaster. - (b) ((You do not have)) The requirement to register for work ((or look for other work while)) and search for work is fulfilled so long as you are on standby and take reasonable measures to maintain contact with your employer. - (c) You must be available for all hours of work offered by your regular employer. - (2) How long can I be on standby? - (a) You can ask to be on standby for up to four weeks. - (b) We will ask your employer to verify that you are on standby, including your expected return to work date: - (i) If your employer does not reply, you can be on standby for up to four weeks; - (ii) If your employer confirms you are on standby, you can be on standby until the return to work date given by your employer, subject to the limitations of (c) of this subsection; - (iii) If your employer replies that you are not on standby or do not have a return to work date within eight weeks, we will require you to immediately register for work and to look for work. - (c) Your regular employer may ask that you be placed on standby for a maximum of eight weeks (except as provided in (2)(d) below).
 This request must be approved by the department.
-We will consider the following before deciding whether to approve standby for more than ((four)) twelve weeks: - (i) How long you have been out of work; - (ii) Whether other suitable work is available; - (iii) The impact on you and your employer if you accept other work; and - (iv) Other factors that apply to your situation. - (d) At his or her discretion, the commissioner may grant standby for more than ((eight)) twelve weeks in a benefit year.
+We will consider the following before deciding whether to approve standby for more than four weeks: - (i) How long you have been out of work; - (ii) Whether other suitable work is available; - (iii) The impact on you and your employer if you accept other work; and - (iv) Other factors that apply to your situation. - (d) At ((his or her)) the discretion of the commissioner, the commissioner may grant standby for more than eight weeks in a benefit year.
 Exceptions can be made due to natural disaster.
-Exceptions can also be made in other extraordinary circumstances when the employer applies in writing and shows there are conditions that apply to the business that are so unique or unusual compared to similar businesses that having their employees on standby for more than ((eight)) twelve weeks is necessary.
-Exceptions can also be made due to a COVID-19 infection at the employer's place of business or an emergency proclamation by the governor that causes the employer to close or severely curtail operations. - (e) We can approve standby if you have obtained a definite offer of bona fide full-time work that has a probable start date within ((two)) twelve weeks, which includes the week of the job offer and up to ((two)) twelve additional weeks.
-The job, however, must be:
+Exceptions can also be made in other extraordinary circumstances when the employer applies in writing and shows there are conditions that apply to the business that are so unique or unusual compared to similar businesses that having their employees on standby for more than eight weeks is necessary. - (e) We can approve standby if you have obtained a definite offer of bona fide full-time work that has a probable start date within two weeks, which includes the week of the job offer and up to two additional weeks.
+The job, however, must be: - (i) With a new employer or with a former employer to whom you are no longer attached as provided in subsection (3)(f) of this section; and